nkhorman/spamilter/docs/man/spamilter.conf.md

 - Default - `` (empty)

 ### LocalUserTableChk
+Validate the recipent against the local user account database, otherwise Reject.
 - Type - Boolean
 - Default - `True`

 ### MsExtChk
+Check email body for attachements with certain extension names, and `Reject` or `Tag` based on the MsExtChkAction setting.
 - Type - Integer
 - Default - `0`